By Danielle Potter, PhD

 A Milestone to Remember

 Like the rest of you, the CancerLinQ team is looking forward to 2021 and the promise of a return to normalcy.
 2020 will be a year we here at CancerLinQ look back on with mixed emotion because, in the midst of the pandemic, we achieved a momentous milestone.
-In 2020, the CancerLinQ database surpassed over two million records from patients with cancer—an achievement that creates new opportunities for us to serve oncology clinicians and researchers with learnings from real-world cancer data.
+In 2020, the CancerLinQ database surpassed over four million records from patients—an achievement that creates new opportunities for us to serve oncology clinicians and researchers with learnings from real-world cancer data.

 With our mission to improve the quality of oncology care by learning from all patients, the more data we can gather, the more broadly and accurately our database reflects the real-world experiences of people with cancer—and the more such data can be unlocked to advance quality care.